Get the best Shadowverse: Worlds Beyond reroll with our Tier List and guide. Learn the best cards, how to reroll on mobile, and when to stop!

 Once you're done rerolling, enter an invitation code to get Rupies as a reward.
 You can also get more rewards when someone enters your invitation code or as you progress in the game.

-A single reroll in Shadowverse: Worlds Beyond takes a short amount of time, around 3-5 minutes per attempt.
-So, instead of spending hours on it, it's worth trying at least a few times.
+A single reroll in Shadowverse: Worlds Beyond takes a very minuscule amount of your time, and it's still worth trying to snag a legendary, but only within a few tries.

 Not Worth Days of Effort

 In Shadowverse: Worlds Beyond, you can get one free pack every day just by logging into the game.
-Therefore, it's better to start the game early rather than spending many days rerolling.
+So, it's better to just start and play the game rather than waste days trying your luck for a legendary that you can still get in the future.

 Related Articles